 In the first half of the programme, we do so by presenting the participants with a practical and compelling challenge facing Africa today.
 They work together, using their leadership learning, to find solutions to the challenge.
 The challenge is set by a Think Tank made up of senior leaders from across the continent.
 This year’s challenge is: How can we use technological innovation to improve healthcare in Africa?

 The programme follows a blended learning approach, with two online phases interspersed with two contact modules.
 The seamless integration of contact and online learning enables participant to continue to develop their ideas, grow their Cultural Intelligence and develop their relationships before and between the face-to-face modules, even though they are dispersed across the continent.
 The two contact modules each comprise five and three intensive days of learning, respectively.

 The programme uses the two host cities as the classroom.
 The participants visit organizations across the cities and engage in discussions with senior leaders from across the public, private and NGO sectors.
 Over the two contact modules, the participants have the opportunity to explore both the group challenge and their own workplace challenges from the perspective of a different countries and cities.
 The participants are guided through a process of creativity and innovation to discover how to bring new solutions to old problems.

-In 2019, the face-to-face modules will be delivered in Nairobi, Kenya and Lagos, Nigeria.
-Participants have the option of attending the second contact module with their counterparts on the Jakarta, Indonesia Venture - a truly amazing opportunity to see Africa through the eyes of others.
+In 2020, the face-to-face modules will be delivered in Nairobi, Kenya and Lagos, Nigeria.
+Participants have the option of attending the second contact module with their counterparts on the Indo Pacific Venture – a truly amazing opportunity to see Africa through the eyes of others.

 Frannie Leautier, Senior Vice President, African Development Bank (Tanzania)

 Marguerite Barankitse, Humanitarian (Burundi)

 Reuel Khosa, Chairman of Dzana Investments (Pty) Ltd and AKA Capital (Pty) Ltd (South Africa)

 Sir Sam Jonah, Executive Chairman of Jonah Capital and Director of Vodaphone (Ghana)